ray-project/kuberay/docs/guidance/prometheus-grafana.md

 * `ray.io/cluster: $RAY_CLUSTER_NAME`: We also define `metadata.labels` by manually adding `ray.io/cluster: <ray-cluster-name>` and then instructing the PodMonitors resource to add that label in the scraped metrics via `spec.podTargetLabels[0].ray.io/cluster`.

-## Step 7: Collect Custom metrics with Recording Rules
+## Step 7: Collect custom metrics with Recording Rules

 [Recording Rules](https://prometheus.io/docs/prometheus/latest/configuration/recording_rules/) allow us to precompute frequently needed or computationally expensive [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) expressions and save their result as custom metrics.
 Note this is different from [Custom Application-level Metrics](https://docs.ray.io/en/master/ray-observability/ray-metrics.html#application-level-metrics) which aim for the visibility of ray applications.